jcoon97/LAClient/README.md

 ![GitHub](https://img.shields.io/github/license/jcoon97/LAClient?label=License&style=flat-square)

 > An Electron-based Slack wrapper with auto-refresh and audio notifications for 2U Learning Assistants

+> ⚠️ This project was created during my time as a 2U employee.
+Unfortunately, since I am no longer employed with 2U and did not retain access to the necessary systems in order to continue this project, it is marked as "no longer maintaned."
+If this project is of interest to you, please feel free to fork it to continue further development.
+If you have any questions regarding this project, please feel free to send me an email (listed on my GitHub profile).

 Inspired by [AskAssist](https://github.com/Noxid86/AskAssist), LAClient aims to be an all-in-one Slack wrapper for 2U Learning Assistants that provides features such as automatic queue refreshing, audio notifications, and more to come.